State Theatre Company of South Australia: History

 The South Australian Theatre Company (SATC) was established in 1965 under the artistic direction of John Tasker.
 Tasker directed 10 plays before clashing with the board and leaving in 1967.
 Actor Leslie Dayman took over from Tasker and Peter Batey followed Dayman.

 The date of establishment as the state theatre company dates from the State Theatre Company of South Australia Act of 1972, an initiative of then Premier Dunstan.
 The name of the company was changed to its current name in 1978 as a reflection of this act.
 The director of the company in its inaugural year was George Ogilvie.

 In 1974, the SATC became the inaugural resident theatre company of the Adelaide Festival Centre, performing mostly in The Playhouse (later The Dunstan Playhouse and still the company's primary venue), and was the first state theatre company in Australia to hold its entire operations in one purpose-made building.

 In 1977, Magpie Theatre was established as a theatre in education (TIE) branch of STCSA, for young people.
 After 20 years and numerous productions, it was terminated in 1997, partially due to loss of funding after reconstruction of Arts SA.

 Under the artistic direction of Jim Sharman, the company was renamed Lighthouse from 1982 to 1983, operating as an ensemble theatre company with twelve actors: Robynne Bourne, Peter Cummins, Melissa Jaffer (replaced in 1983 by Jacqy Phillips), Alan John, Gillian Jones, Melita Jurisic, Russell Kiefel, Stuart McCreery, Robert Menzies (replaced by Robert Grubb), Geoffrey Rush, Kerry Walker and John Wood.

 The company was subtitled Australian Playhouse from 1996 to 1997 during the tenure of Chris Westwood, the company's first female executive producer, appointed in 1993.
 She aimed at presenting only Australian works until the end of the century; however, she resigned at the end of 1997.

 The board reported to Arts SA (later Arts South Australia) from 1993 until 2018, when it started reporting directly to the Department of the Premier and Cabinet.

 From 2019 the company was branded "State Theatre Company South Australia", but official reports still refers to the legal name of "State Theatre Company of South Australia".
+In the same year, Mitchell Butel was appointed artistic director of the company.

+In August 2024, Butel announced that he would be leaving STCSA to take up the role of artistic director of Sydney Theatre Company.
+In November 2024, it was announced that Petra Kalive had been appointed as the new artistic director, as well as co-CEO, joining executive director Julian Hobba in the CEO role.
+Kalive was formerly associate director at Melbourne Theatre Company and artistic director of the University of Melbourne's Union House Theatre, and has also held leadership roles at Melbourne Playback Theatre and La Mama.

+In June 2025, it was announced that Julian Hobba was leaving the co-CEO role after five years at the company, to become executive director of the Adelaide Festival from September.